 INI TIAL OI IL SPILL REPOR Г ANNEXURE 1

 Particulars of person, office reporting

 Tel No.

 Date & time of incident

 Spill location

 Likely cause of spill Witness

 Initial response action By

 Any other information

-offence not to report oil pollution in This FIR is to be sent to Marine Manager by fastest means of communication possible.
+This FIR is to be sent to Marine Manager by fastest means of communication possible.
 It is an offence not to report oil pollution incident.

 This FIR is to be followed by compared any's inci ident report also.

-Following POLREP report to the Gerequired: Following POLREP report to the Government through nearest CG information will also be required:
+Following POLREP report to the Gerequired: overnmer nt through nearest C G information on will also be

 Identity of informant

 Time of FIR

 Source of spill

 Cause of spill

 Type of spill

 Colour code information (from CG)

 Radius of slick

 Tail

 Volume

 Quantity

 Weather

 Tide / current

 Density

 Layer thickness

 Air / Sea temp.

 Predicted slick movement

 Size of spill classification (Tier 1, 2 or 3)